dyth/ARMSurveySwarm/3pi/README.md

 * `m3pi_ng.h`

 return an `int array[5]` of calibrated intensities between 0 and 1000.
 The greater the number, the brighter the intensity.

+## Odometery

+Test random motion of a robot within a 1m by 1m space.